deeptools/deepTools/README.md

 source file and using python pip or easy_install tools:

 	$ pip install deepTools
+	$ vim [deepTools folder]/config/deepTools.cfg

+The `deepTools.cfg` files contains some paths that need to be adjusted.

 Other option is to clone the repository

 	$ git clone https://github.com/fidelram/deepTools